Cloudxtreme/DDPS-demo/README.md

     $ vagrant up

-The first time you provision it will take a long time, since you need to fetch the Vagrant box image (running Ubuntu) and confiure all the software inside the VM afterwards.
+The first time you provision it will take a long time, since you need to fetch the Vagrant box image (running Ubuntu) and configure all the software inside the VM afterwards.

 ### When Vagrant is done provisioning the VM you can SSH into it with